-To probe the deep learning models' recognition capabilities across different samples, we employed the Gradient-weighted Class Activation Mapping (Grad-CAM) technique for visualization.
-In the implementation of Grad-CAM, we focus on the analysis of the last convolutional layer feature map of DenseNet121 and use it to generate a heat map that reflects the metabolically active region at the edge of the tumor.
+technique for visualization.
+In the implementation of Grad-CAM, we focused on the analysis of the last convolutional layer feature map of DenseNet121 and used it to generate a heat map that reflects the metabolically active region at the edge of the tumor.
 Due to the dense connection mechanism of DenseNet, deep features can retain fine-grained semantic information through cross-layer aggregation.
 Experiments show that the convolutional layer at the end of the last dense block of DenseNet121 contributes the most to the final classification decision.
 After the global average pooling of the high-dimensional feature map output by this layer, the channel gradient weight directly reflects the degree of attention of the model to the tumor area.
-Through Grad-CAM, we further localized the image areas associated with lung malignant tumors (such as irregularly enhanced areas on the edges, peripheral edema zones), while the activation areas of benign tumors were concentrated in the internal uniform texture areas.
+Through Grad-CAM, we further localized the image areas associated with lung malignant tumors (such as irregularly enhanced areas on the edges and peripheral edema zones), while the activation areas of benign tumors were concentrated in the internal uniform texture areas.
 This analysis verifies the interpretability of the model decision, and the relevant heat map comparison will be presented in Figure 6 of the results section.